adriaandens/fagrant/README.md

   - Install fagrant public key into VM
   - Install VirtualBox Guest Additions
   - Add fagrant user to vboxsf group
-  - Set default mount point to /fagrant/
+  - Create directory /fagrant/ and set default mount point to /fagrant/
   - Load VirtualBox modules on boot
   - Enable auto-mounting of shared folder on login (put it in .bashrc)